The universal property of inverse semigroup equivariant $KK$-theory: Equivariant -theory

-Let us point out that we have all the necessary techniques for inverse semigroup equivariant $KK$-theory that we shall need available: $KK^G$ allows an associative Kasparov product, and $KK^G(A,B)$ is functorial in $A$ and $B$ (see \cite{burgiSemimultiKK,burgiKKrDiscrete}).
-Note that, as in Higson and Thomsen, from now on all $C^*$-algebras are assumed to be trivially graded and separable.
+Let us point out that we have all the necessary techniques for inverse semigroup equivariant $KK$-theory that we shall need available: $KK^G$ allows an associative Kasparov product, and $KK^G(A,B)$ is functorial in $A$ and $B$ (see \cite{burgiSemimultiKK}).